The Chaucer Studio is a nonprofit organization assisted by the English

 and New Zealand Association for Medieval and Renaissance Studies, with

-the aim of producing cassette recordings of medieval English texts at
+the aim of producing recordings of medieval English texts at

 very low prices.
 The recordings serve several purposes: